-- 28.1 The Loyalty Benefit will be added to all benefits listed on the policy schedule where the Policy has been in force for three years from the later of the commencement date and 19 October 2009. - 28.2 We will pay an extra \$50,000 should the Insured Person die while the Policy is in force. - 28.3 The Loyalty Benefit is paid once per Insured Person across any Income Protection, Income Protection Plus or Business Overheads Policy.
+- 28.1 The Loyalty Benefit will be added to all benefits listed on the policy schedule where the Policy has been in force for three years from the commencement date. - 28.2 We will pay an extra \$50,000 should the Insured Person die while the Policy is in force. - 28.3 The Loyalty Benefit is paid once per Insured Person across any Income Protection, Income Protection as Superannuation, Income Protection Plus or Business Overheads Policy.